 About Anne Kathryn Rice

-I have a bachelor's degree in Spanish literature from Rhodes College, and master's degree in Language and Literacy from the Harvard Graduate School of Education, and I am an enthusiastic elementary teacher.
-Originally from Memphis, Tennessee, USA, I now I live in Genoa, Italy with my husband and two children.
+I have a bachelor's degree in Spanish literature from Rhodes College, and master's degree in Language and Literacy from the Harvard Graduate School of Education.
+I am a certified birth and postpartum doula through Mondo Doula.
+Originally from Memphis, Tennessee, USA, I now live in Genoa, Italy where I am a proud mother, wife, teacher, and doula.